kanugulashiva8/Bandgap_Reference_BGR/README.md

 The technology library used is gpdk180nm.
 We generated reference voltage of ~1.1V using both architectures.
 The power consumptions of OpAmp based circuit is ~72uA and Self-biased circuit is ~26.6uA.
-OpAmp based circuit maintains constant ref voltage for load current deviation of ~2.6uA when temp changes by ~160◦C. etc
+OpAmp based circuit maintains constant ref voltage for load current deviation of ~2.6uA when temp changes by ~160◦C etc.